barbarbar338/docker-node-app-runner/README.md

-# docker-node-app-runner
+# docker-node-app-runner (WIP)

-Run NodeJS apps from Git in docker
+Clone NodeJS app from git and run it in a Docker container